petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/auditing-object-definition-events.md

 ![Click Audit in the Control Panel to view events related to object definitions.](./auditing-object-definition-events/images/01.png)

-Events appear in a table with these columns:
+Events appear in a table:

 | Column | Description |
 | :--- | :--- |